-Provisions are recognised when the Group has a present obligation (legal or constructive) as a result of a past event, it is probable that the Group will be required to settle that obligation and a reliable estimate can be made of the amount of the obligation.
+Provisions are recognised when the Group has a present obligation (legal or constructive) as a result of a past event, when it is probable that the Group will be required to settle that obligation, and when a reliable estimate can be made of the amount of the obligation.

 Provisions are measured at the Directors' best estimate of the expenditure required to settle the obligation at the reporting date and are discounted to present value where the effect is material.
-Where a provision is made in respect of a professional negligence claim which are covered by the Group's professional indemnity insurance, the amount provided would be the amount payable by the Group whether due to the policy excess or otherwise.
+Where a provision is made in respect of a professional negligence claim, which is covered by the Group's professional indemnity insurance, the amount provided would be the amount payable by the Group whether due to the policy excess or otherwise.
+Amounts in respect of any claims that are agreed (i.e. the timing and amount of payments are well understood) are recognised in accrued expenses rather than provisions.